 This type of transparency is powerful.

-In my coaching of both marriages and families I see it constantly.
+When working with marriages and families I see it constantly.
 People come frustrated, hurt and interact on a surface level when the focus is on behavior, facts and outcomes.
 As we attempt to address their issues with one another this focus leads to debates because their perspectives are different and they are triggered and hurt by different things.
 As I help them discern the feelings underneath their frustration, hurt or anger and share those feelings with each other both parties begin to understand each other often for the first time.
 This helps them understand the breakdown and often see for the first time their part in causing it, bringing about resolution and emotional re-connection.

 I find many adults like myself have a hard time understanding the feelings we encounter within because our families did not communicate on an emotional level and may have dismissed or minimized our feelings as irrelevant.
-In coaching I often help parents discern, identify and share their deeper feelings with each other and their kids, dramatically changing the family dynamic as they come to understand each other and why they have been frustrated, defensive or hurt.
+I often help parents discern, identify and share their deeper feelings with each other and their kids, dramatically changing the family dynamic as they come to understand each other and why they have been frustrated, defensive or hurt.

 To foster emotional transparency we need to rethink many of the long held paradigms of parent child interaction and relationships.
 One of the crystallizing moments for the family at family camp came when the daughter who was the best behaved and most compliant child shared with her mom how her mom’s reactions impacted her.
 She shared how she felt when her mom got upset and frustrated when she accidently spilled her milk and how it made her feel like she had to be perfect.
 Mistakes were not allowed and she was frustrated and hurt her because no matter how hard she tried, she was never good enough.